Environmental Protection Agency (EPA).

-This action does not impose additional requirements on the regulated community because the regulations for which Rhode Island is being authorized by today's action are already effective under State law, and are not changed by today's action.
+This action does not impose additional requirements on the regulated community because the Start Printed Page 57189regulations for which Rhode Island is being authorized by today's action are already effective under State law, and are not changed by today's action.

 On July 26, 2010, EPA published a proposed rule (75 FR 43478) in which we proposed granting authorization of changes to Rhode Island's Hazardous Waste program.
 This was included as a companion document to the immediate final rule in order to ensure the opportunity for public comment.
 In this proposed rule, EPA noted that because of anticipated adverse comments related to the authorization of Rhode Island for revisions relating to EPA's Zinc Fertilizer Rule, the agency would make a separate determination (following the opportunity for public comment) regarding the authorization of Rhode Island for the Zinc Fertilizer Rule.
 Thus, today's action makes a separate determination relating to the authorization of Rhode Island for revisions which pertain to EPA's Zinc Fertilizer Rule.
 As noted above, today's action also authorizes Rhode Island for the Burden Reduction Initiative.

 D. What changes are we authorizing with this action?